Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 The vehicle seller must hand the correct section of the vehicle registration certificate to the buyer and inform DVLA of the change.

 Buyers of vehicles should always check the vehicle registration document of any vehicle they are looking to buy, and check the details against the details on the vehicle and online.

 A certificate of destruction (COD) is issued to the last owner of a vehicle when a vehicle is taken to an authorised treatment facility (ATF) for destruction.

 The COD updates the DVLA database and releases the keeper of any obligations.

-Number plate suppliers are required to keep records of sales, and these records are open to inspection by the Police, trading standards, and DVLA.
+Number plate suppliers are required to keep records of registration plate sales, and these records are open to inspection by the police, trading standards, and DVLA.

 Continuous registration ensures that the vehicle is always someone's responsibility.
 It encourages motorists to keep their details and the vehicle's details up to date.